 Child Labor Laws

-In the Fair Labor Standards Act (FLSA), the federal government has set minimum age requirements for youth seeking to perform work and the employment limitations on individuals under the age of 18.
+Federal law has set minimum age requirements for youth seeking to perform work and the employment limitations on individuals under the age of 18.
 Children or youth under the age of 14 are generally prohibited from working unless one of a handful of exceptions apply, including:

 being employed by parents in non-hazardous occupations,